 The Little Mermaid

-Still no release date for the live-action The Little Mermaid remake, although some casting info is beginning to surface.
+Still no release date for the live-action The Little Mermaid remake, although we now have cast info.
 US singer Halle Bailey will be playing Ariel, while original Game of Thrones prequel creator Jane Goldman will be penning the script.
 Awkwafina and Jacob Tremblay have also been cast alongside Melissa McCarthy, Daveed Diggs, and Javier Bardem.

 Release date: Unknown